CBurl1/CBurl1/README.md

 <h1 align="center">Hi 👋, I'm Collin</h1>
-<h3 align="center">Full stack developer</h3>
+<h2 align="center">Full stack indie developer</h2>
+<h3 align="left">I use code to solve real world problems.
+Have a problem your business needs solving?
+Let's talk.</h3>

-- 🔭 I’m currently working on a Magento real-time inventory system
+- 🔭 I’m about to deploy a Magento real-time inventory system

 - 🌱 I’m currently learning **PostgreSQL**

 - 👨‍💻 All of my projects are available at [www.collinburleigh.com](https://www.collinburleigh.com)

-- 💬 Ask me about **Javascript, React, Python and Flask**
+- 💬 Ask me about **React, Python and Flask**

 - 📫 How to reach me **Collin.s.burleigh@gmail.com**